ckiee/ionir/README.md

 > cmake --build . --config Release --target INSTALL
 ```

+3. After this, LLVM will be installed to your machine and some required include files (ex. `IntrinsicEnums.inc`) will be generated under your installation directory, (on Windows it's usually `C:\Program Files (x86)\LLVM\include`).
+Copy these required files onto the local git submodule directories, and you should be good to go.
+Skipping this step may cause include errors, as some of LLVM's header files `#include` these generated files.
+Additionally, you can find out which generated files are missing by simply following include errors.
+Below is a list of possible generated files you might have to copy over (may not be all):
+    * `llvm/Config/llvm-config.h`
+    * `llvm/Config/abi-breaking.h`
+    * `llvm/IR/IntrinsicEnums.inc`
+    * `llvm/IR/Attributes.inc`

-3. LLVM sources, which are exclusively compatible with CMake, shold now be ready to be included in your `CMakeLists.txt` file.
+4. LLVM sources, which are exclusively compatible with CMake, shold now be ready to be included in your `CMakeLists.txt` file.
 See example below:

 ```cmake
 ...